nu-foundation/api.nu.community/README.md

  - State or Province - California or Alberta
  - Postal Code - 94612
 #### Limit (int)
-- Limit the number of results.
+- Limit the number of results 0-100
+- Default 25
 ### Example Response

 	// 20220419230315